Alexander MacFarlane (astronomer): Career in Jamaica and death

 In Jamaica, MacFarlane began working as a merchant and gradually acquired significant landholdings throughout the colony.
 By 1735, he had become a prosperous businessman and assistant judge who owned several sugar plantations operated with the forced labour of enslaved Black people.
 In November of that year, MacFarlane was appointed the first Postmaster General of Jamaica by the colonial government.
 Twelve years later, in 1747, he purchased the "Biscany" slave plantation in Saint Elizabeth Parish.
 In 1754, MacFarlane was elected to the House of Assembly of Jamaica, representing that parish.

-Alongside his commercial and political pursuits, MacFarlane developed a keen amateur interest in astronomy and mathematics.
-At a residence of his in Port Royal, he commissioned the construction of a private observatory, outfitted with instruments purchased from Colin Campbell, a fellow Scotsman who had settled in Jamaica and become a merchant and planter.
-An associate of the astronomers Edmond Halley and Joseph Harris, Campbell was admitted as a fellow of the Royal Society on 7 November 1734 thanks to Halley.
-Campbell had established his own observatory in Jamaica in 1731 to study and catalogue the southern celestial hemisphere.
+During this period, MacFarlane developed an interest in astronomy and mathematics.
+At his residence in Port Royal, he commissioned the building of an observatory which was outfitted with instruments purchased from Colin Campbell, a fellow Scot who had settled in Jamaica and also became a merchant and planter.
+An associate of the astronomers Edmond Halley and Joseph Harris, Campbell, who had established his own observatory in Jamaica in 1731 to study and catalogue the southern celestial hemisphere, was admitted as a fellow of the Royal Society on 7 November 1734 thanks to lobbying by Halley.

-Although the historical record is unclear over when MacFarlane acquired all of Campbell's astronomical equipment, by 1743 he had bought his entire collection.
+Although the historical record is unclear on when MacFarlane acquired Campbell's astronomical equipment, by 1743 he had purchased his entire collection.
 MacFarlane oversaw the construction of a new observatory in Kingston, where the newly-purchased astronomical equipment was installed in.
 The observatory was an "imposing" Georgian-style building with a flat roof and topped with a hand rail.
 MacFarlane had a four-foot mural arch erected on a wall, with a five-foot transit instrument, one-month regulator clock and five-foot zenith sector installed elsewhere in the observatory.
 Finding the zenith sector cumbersome to use, MacFarlane designed a horizontal reflecting sector and in 1755 commissioned the Swiss instrument maker Pierre Martel, who maintained his equipment, to build it.

 In November 1743, MacFarlane sent a letter detailing his astronomical observations to James Short, a Scottish telescope maker.
 Short subsequently travelled to London and read the letter to his fellow members at the Royal Society, nominating MacFarlane for fellowship alongside the English legal scholar James Burrow on 20 November 1746.
 Although his scientific contributions were "fairly minimal in modern terms", MacFarlane was elected as a fellow of the Royal Society on 19 February 1747.
 He continued to send astronomical reports to the society, including MacFarlane's observations of lunar eclipses and the transit of Mercury, until his death on 23 August 1755.
 At the time of his death, MacFarlane owned a large estate, which included 791 enslaved people across six sugar plantations.